V25 controller overview

 V25 preamp controller port - annotated

 The V25 is powered by a nominal 12V supply (not included) which is coverted to both 5V and 3.3V for use within the board.
-The power drives an embedded ARM microcontroller and its interfaces with a remote control receiver, serial comm ports, trigger outputs, USB port, OLED display, and most significantly the LDRs themselves which contain light emitting diodes to modulate their vaiable resistance.
+The V25 is driven by an embedded ARM microcontroller.
+Control interfaces include a remote control infrared receiver, UART serial communication ports, trigger outputs, USB port, OLED display, and most significantly the LDRs themselves which contain light emitting diodes to modulate their variable resistance.

 The V25 is classified as a unity gain “passive” preamp device with no active amplification or buffering of the audio signal.
 That means there is no direct connection to, or manipulation of, the audio signal by a power supply.
 Despite the sophistication of the V25 design, each audio channel signal “sees” only a voltage divider composed of 2 LDRs in a classic series/shunt L-Pad configuration that emulates a potentiometer.

-There are currently 3 hardware versions of the V25 board designated as A, B and C with A being the original board as shown above.
+The 3 hardware versions of the V25 board include A, B and C with A being the original board as shown above.
 The version letter is printed on the V25 board on the left side under the name of the board.

 The differences between these versions relate solely to the display interfaces and the USB interface.
 These differences are summarized in the table below.
 All 3 versions utilize the same firmware which recognizes these differences.